c4arl0s/6Rebasing/README.md

 This should open up a text editor populated with all of the commits introduced in the about branch, listed from the oldest to newest.
 The listing defines exactly how Git will transfer the commits to the new base.
 Leaving it as is will do a normal git rebase, but if we move the lines around, we can change the order in which commits are applied.

 In addition, we can replace the pick command before each line to edit it or combine it with other commits.
-All of the available commands are shown in the comment section of the rebase listing, but right now, we only need the squash command.
-This will condensate our unnecessarily small commits into a single, meaningful snapshot.
+All of the available commands are shown in the comment section of the rebase listing, but right now, we only need the squash command. **This will condensate our unnecessarily small commits into a single, meaningful snapshot**.
 Change your listing to match the following:

 ```console
 pick edff70e Add empty page in about section